orxngc/dots/README.md

 - [x] ~~Make both browsers declarative.~~
 - [x] ~~Fix the installation script.~~
 - [x] ~~Fix MIME types.~~
+- [x] ~~Restructure the flake and make it modular.~~
+- [x] ~~Make Vencord fully declarative.~~
 </details>

 - [ ] Make Hyprpanel fully declarative; also maybe make a PR that adds home-manager options to that flake.
-- [ ] Make VScodium declarative.
+- [ ] Use the VScodium home-manager module to its fullest extent.
-- [ ] Make Vencord fully declarative.
+= [ ] Figure out how to deal with secrets.
 - [ ] Figure out a way to make Firefox extension *data* declarative.
 I've already made installing extensions declarative.
-- [ ] Update the README screenshots, *again*.
-They're outdated.
-- [ ] Restructure the flake and make it more.. nixy.
-Modularize as much as I can, for example.
-This is, I'd say, 50% done.
-I still have things to do like make my Hyprland config declarative.
+- [ ] Make the flake more.. nixy.
+This is, I'd say, 70% done.
+I still have things to do like make my Hyprland config use the home-manager module in a nixy sort of way.

 ## Last but not least, credits!
 <details>